energietransitie/twomes-manuals/cloud_feeds/enelogic/installation/generic/languages/en-US.md

 - Daily readings up to 40 days ago
 - Monthly readings up to 13 months ago

+If you have any questions after this, make sure to check out the FAQ by pressing the circle question mark icon in DataSources.

 # Installation

 ## 1. Create an Enelogic Account
+Please make sure to return to the NeedForHeat app after setting up Enelogic in Step 1 and Step 2 to finish setting connecting Enelogic to the NeedForHeat app.

 (If you already have an Enelogic account, you can skip this step.)